samjulien/blog/_includes/asides/react.markdown

 npm install --save auth0-js react-router react-router-dom
 ```

 > **Note:** As you want the best security available, you are going to rely on the [Auth0 login page](https://auth0.com/docs/hosted-pages/login).
-This method consists of redirecting users to a login page hosted by Auth0 that is easily customizable right from the [Dashboard](https://manage.auth0.com/).
+This method consists of redirecting users to a login page hosted by Auth0 that is easily customizable right from [your Auth0 dashboard](https://manage.auth0.com/).
 If you want to learn why this is the best approach, check [the _Universal vs. Embedded Login_ article](https://auth0.com/docs/guides/login/universal-vs-embedded).

 After installing all three libraries, you can create a service to handle the authentication process.
 You can call this service `Auth` and create it in the `src/Auth/` directory with the following code: